TechAvi-eng/cell-image-analysis/README.md

 2. Copy the full dataset of interest into the folder named `Dataset` (Can use the BioMediTech RPE dataset cited above or alternate cell data, but this may require parameter adjustment)
    - Note: Some sample images are included within the `Dataset` extracted from the BioMediTech RPE dataset.
 Please replace these with the full dataset before attempting classification</li>
 3. Install the code by entering `pip install -e .` into the command line.
-4. Install the depdencies by entering 'pip install -r requirements.txt' into the command line
+4. Install the depdencies by entering `pip install -r requirements.txt` into the command line
-5. Run any `Cell_Counting.py`, `Cell_Classification.py` or `DWT_Performance.py` files (an overview of each file is provided below
+5. Run any `Cell_Counting.py`, `Cell_Classification.py` or `DWT_Performance.py` files (an overview of each file is provided below)
 6. For specific applications, e.g. only running the Elbow and Silhouette methods, please comment out the unnecessary functions in the 'main' function, which will avoid running the full pipelines functionality
 7. Docstring comments are provided under each function describing its purpose</li>